tbassett44/cordova-plugin-imagegallery/README.md

 ## Using the plugin

-The plugin creates the object `window.imagePicker` with the method `getPictures(success, fail, options)`
+The plugin creates the object `window.cordova.plugins.imagegallery` with the method `show(success, fail, options)`

 Example - Get Full Size Images (all default options):
 ```javascript